ReubenBond/orleans/src/Documentation/grains/index.md

 Developers can use grain references like any other .NET object.
 It can be passed to a method, used as a method return value, etc., and even saved to persistent storage.

-A grain reference can be obtained by passing the identity of a grain to the `GrainFactory.GetGrain<T>(key)` method, where `T` is the grain interface and `key` is the unique key of the grain within the type.
+A grain reference can be obtained by passing the identity of a grain to the `IGrainFactory.GetGrain<T>(key)` method, where `T` is the grain interface and `key` is the unique key of the grain within the type.

 The following are examples of how to obtain a grain reference of the `IPlayerGrain` interface defined above.